-He ead of Household: Pe rson requesting a Reasonable Accommodation: Ad ldress: Ph one: www as ction 504 of the Rehabilitation Act and the Fair Housing Amendments Act defines a "disability a physical or mental impairment which substantially limits one or more of a person's major liftivities, a record of having such impairment, or being regarded as having such an impairment.
-1. Based on the above definition I consider myself to be an individual with a disability.
-Yes No 2.
-As a result of my disability, I am requesting a reasonable accommodation in order to have an equal opportunity to participate in, or benefit from, (name of property).
-3. As a result of my disability, I am requesting the following accommodation in order to have at equal opportunity to participate in, or benefit from, (name of property).
-4. As a result of my disability, the above accommodation is necessary because: Ve erification Information: Please provide Owner/Property Manager with the contact Cormation of a knowledgeable professional who can verify the disability and the need for the quested reasonable accommodation: Name: Title: Address:
+Head of Household: Person requesting a Reasonable Accommodation n: Phone: Section mental n 504 of the Rehabilitation Act and the Fair Housing g Amendments Act defines a "disability" as a physical or of a person's major life activities, a record of having such nent.
+1. Based on the above definition I consider myself to Yes o be an individual with a disability. □ No 2.
+As a result of my disability, I am requesting a rea opportunity to participate in, or benefit from, Divis esult of my disability, I am requesting the following pate in, or benefit from, DOH's housing programs: accommodation in order to have an equal opportunity to 4.
+As a result of my disability, the above accommod lation is necessary because: 5.
+Verification Information: Please provide DOH with who can verify the disability and the need for the th the contact information of a knowledgeable professional requested reasonable accommodation: • Title: Phone: Fax: informa unders ation to Division of Housing verifying that I have a ndividual/care provider listed above to disclose relevant disability and need the accommodation I have requested.
+I kept confidential and used solely to determine if an Name of Participant: Signat ure of Participant: Date: